Flashing yellow caution lights to turning traffic

 Many intersections throughout the metropolitan area operate as a parallel crossing, where pedestrians cross parallel with running traffic.
 These crossings are commonly used in Perth and around the world as a congestion management tool to maximise the number of vehicle movements through an intersection at one time.

-Customer feedback tells us that too many times left turning drivers and crossing pedestrians are at odds with each other, with confusion over who has right of way.
+Customer feedback tells us that too many times turning drivers and crossing pedestrians are at odds with each other, with confusion over who has right of way.
 Not only does this become unsafe for pedestrians but it can cause major delays and congestion on Perth roads.

 What does a flashing yellow light mean for drivers?